Meet Yvonne

 Let’s just say this: the only place to go from there was up.

-Visit the Writing Nook for more insight into my writing process, what I’ve learned over the years, and my favorite writing resources (coming soon).
+Visit the For Writers page for more insight into my writing process, what I’ve learned over the years, and everything you need to know about making your manuscript awesome through developmental editing.

 Featured in: Everyday Creators, Ye Olde Dragon's Storytelling Podcast, Twenty Hills Publishing, GoHavok.com